-These consolidated financial statements of Australian Zircon NL (or "the Company") and controlled entities ("the Group") for the year ended 30 June 2013 were authorised for issue in accordance with a resolution of the directors on the date of the Directors Report.
+These financial statements of Australian Zircon NL (or "the Company") for the year ended 30 June 2014 were authorised for issue in accordance with a resolution of the directors on the date of the Directors Report.

 Australian Zircon NL, is a public no liability company.
 Under the Corporations Act 2001, public no liability companies are required to include specific provisions in their Constitution which state that: